charliezon/stock_strategy_mining/experiments/2017081901/README.md

 # Purpose

-Check if the profit rate, increase rate and turnover rate can be used to classify *buy* signal with XGBoost.
+Check if the profit rate, increase rate and turnover rate are effective when they are used to classify *buy* signal with XGBoost.

 # Feature column index